"Boone's Original Bicycle Shop"

-For years, people have been curious about the origins of Boone Bike & Touring.
+Curious about the origins of Boone Bike & Touring?
+You're not alone!

 Ironically, Boone Bike & Touring began in Blowing Rock in 1979, opened by Tim Ireland, a 20-something with a passion for bicycles and racing.
 For the first six months, the shop was on Sunset Drive near the Main Street intersection.
 When winter kicked in, Ireland returned to another passion to pay the bills — ski instructing.